Predicting the new normal of self storage

-It’s nearly the end of 2020, and the pandemic is still just as prevalent as it was 9 months ago.
-With no definite end in sight, everyday people and businesses have had to drastically change the way they live their lives and how to operate.
+With no definite end of the pandemic in sight, everyday people and businesses had to drastically change the way they live their lives and how they operate.
 Through this pandemic, things have been extremely unstable and constantly in flux, but as many countries now begin to cautiously open back up, we’ll all have to shift again towards something else, a new normal.
-Self-storage as an industry will not be any different, so with that in mind, let’s take a look at what changes might take hold post-coronavirus.
+Self storage as an industry will not be any different, so with that in mind, let’s take a look at what changes might take hold post-coronavirus.

 The story so far

 As mentioned, COVID has already caused seismic shifts in the self storage industry, some positive, some negative.
 Positive effects mainly lie in the bottom line, with a growing demand for self storage due to an increasing number of people being displaced from their homes or having plans disrupted, and needing temporary storage space.
 The industry seemed to be surviving through the disruption, if not trending upwards.
 However, there was also the opposite end, with the pandemic exposing some existing flaws in the industry.
 The business is relatively client-facing and usually requires a lot of face-to-face interaction, however with strict social distancing measures in place in most areas, this hasn’t been possible anymore.
 Further, the nature of self storage means it has a lot of high-contact surfaces, and especially in times like these, those surfaces require a heavy amount of sanitation.
 Similarly, the small, confined spaces of storage units can be a breeding ground for contamination if not cleaned regularly or if not ventilated properly.
 In the light of a global health risk, these flaws have to be mended, even after the pandemic is over.